Copalquin mining district

 The Copalquin Mining District (Copalquin) is located in Sierra Madre Occidental, Durango State, Mexico, about 80km NNE of the city of Culiacán.
 The group of contiguous concessions covers an area of 7,005 hectares.
 The district hosts at least 32 high grade gold/silver mines within a major epithermal centre, with widespread argillic alteration, and evidence of multiple events, frequently associated with large deposits.

-Two past drilling programmes were completed between 1998 and 2005 by others plus geochemical, rock channel sampling and alteration studies.
-There are at least 5 drill target areas with one area an advanced pre resource target which was the focus of the previous drilling.
-Some highlights of the drilling at El Cometa by Bell Coast Capital Corp. in 1998 are given below.
+Two past drilling programmes were completed between 1998 and 2007 by others plus geochemical, rock channel sampling and alteration studies.
+There are at least 6 drill target areas with one area an advanced pre resource target which was the focus of the previous drilling.
+Bell Coast Capital Corp. drill intersections at El Cometa mine in 1998 of particular technical interest are given below.

 EC-2 from 33.6m to 46.85m, 13.25m @, 74.89g/t gold and 706g/t silver